GET TO KNOW US

 Our founder

-So I went to Canada to study at an English-speaking university.
-There I discovered how easy it could be to learn a foreign language when our daily lives are immersed in another linguistic culture, and when those around us can only understand us (literally and figuratively) when we use the right words and expressions.
-This experience allowed me to become fully bilingual, and even to be nominated on the Dean's list of the top 1% of students at the university.
+That’s why I went to Canada to study at an English-speaking university.
+There, I discovered how easy it could be to learn a new language when your daily life is fully immersed in another linguistic culture—when the people around you can only understand you (both literally and figuratively) if you use the right words and expressions.
+That’s how I became fully bilingual, and I was even named to the Dean’s List of the top 1% of students at the university.

-This enriching experience made me realize the importance of learning by playing.
-Speaking a foreign language means being able to play with words, to travel, to work anywhere in the world, to be free and to be able to understand others.
-I didn't have the chance to start learning foreign languages before, so my conviction now is to give children this opportunity.
-For them, learning a foreign language can be as much fun as playing with friends or family after school.
+This enriching experience made me realize how important it is to learn through play.
+Speaking a foreign language means playing with words, traveling, working anywhere in the world, being free, and understanding others.
+I didn’t have the opportunity to start earlier, and my belief today is to give children that chance.
+For them, learning a foreign language can be as fun as playing with friends or family after school.

-In fact, when fun is intertwined with learning, vocabulary and expressions are memorized naturally and in a more durable way.
-By learning languages through play and using concrete themes, children become aware of other cultures.
-This way, they grow up with an advantage and, above all, with an open-minded spirit and a boundless curiosity that can only be beneficial in their adult life.
+In fact, when fun is intertwined with learning, vocabulary and expressions are naturally and permanently retained.
+By learning languages through play and concrete themes, children develop an awareness of other cultures.
+This gives them an advantage as they grow, and more importantly, it fosters an openness to the world and an endless curiosity that will only benefit them in adulthood.

-I am passionate about the Kidioma project because it allows me to put this conviction at the heart of our service, offering children the opportunity to play while they learn, and to make them discover not only foreign languages but also the culture associated with them.”
+Kidioma is my passion because it allows me to put this belief at the heart of our mission: giving children the opportunity to play while learning and to discover not just foreign languages but also the cultures behind them."